 This business of being on my own, here in Johannesburg, is for the birds I think.
-Fortunately Rob will be winging (eish, that is crushingly bad!) her way back to South Africa from Detroit, via Toronto and London later this week, and I will be picking her up at the airport on Thursday morning.
-Not […]
+Fortunately Rob will be winging (eish, that is crushingly bad!) her way back to … Continue reading For the birds

 Why does a coot cross the road?
 To demonstrate its flair?
 Marievale, Nikon D500.
 Nikon 70-300mm.
 Processed in Lightroom and Colour Efex Pro

-We saw this Spotted thick-knee, otherwise known as a Dikkop, standing behind the car park at the Visitors Centre at Marievale around 10am on Easter Friday; it was still there, but lying down this time, when we left several hours later.
+We saw this Spotted thick-knee, otherwise known as a Dikkop, standing behind the car park at the Visitors Centre at Marievale around 10am on Easter Friday; it was still there, … Continue reading Spotted thick-knee, Marievale